the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-metadata.md

 ## Community Standards - Metadata

 The use of community-defined standards for metadata is vital for reproducible research and allows for comparison of heterogeneous data from multiple sources, domains and disciplines.
+Metadata standards include content and structural standards.
+The content standards explain what information should be recorded when describing a particular type of resource and how that information should be recorded.
+While the structural standards define what the fields are and what types of information should be recorded in them.
 Metadata standards are discipline specific.
 For example, for brain data, the [Brain Imaging Data Structure](https://doi.org/10.25504/FAIRsharing.rd1j6t) is the standard to use.
 Not every discipline may use metadata standards, however.